-Nathaniel Grow is an Associate Professor of Business Law and Ethics.
+Nathaniel Grow is an Associate Professor of Business Law and Ethics and the Yormark Family Director of the Sports Industry Workshop.
 He previously served as an Associate Professor of Legal Studies (with tenure) at the University of Georgia's Terry College of Business.
 He was also a cum laude graduate of the University of Michigan Law School, where he served as a contributing editor to the Michigan Law Review.

 Industry Expertise (2)

 Sport - Professional